jrobinson2786/Data_Analytics_Portfolio/README.md

 ## Data Analytics Portfolio
-This repository serves as portfolio and is meant to demonstrate some of the coding that I've done for analytics.
+Here are some of the data projects that I've done.
+This is a work in progress.

 # Here are some links to some other things that I've done.